 The financial information in the following tables excludes businesses included in discontinued operations for all periods presented and includes the results of businesses we have acquired from their respective acquisition dates (see "Note 1 - Basis of Presentation").

 Net sales of our business segments exclude intersegment sales as these activities are eliminated in consolidation.

-Operating profit of our business segments includes our share of earnings or losses from equity method investees as the operating activities of the equity method investees are closely aligned with the operations of our business segments.
-United Launch Alliance (ULA), which is part of our Space Systems business segment, is our primary equity method investee.
-Operating profit of our business segments excludes the FAS/CAS pension adjustment described below; expense for stock-based compensation; the effects of items not considered part of management's evaluation of segment operating performance, such as charges related to goodwill impairments and significant severance actions; gains or losses from significant divestitures; the effects of certain legal settlements; corporate costs not allocated to our business segments; and other miscellaneous corporate activities.
-These items are included in the reconciling item "unallocated items" between operating profit from our business segments and our consolidated operating profit.
+Under the equity method of accounting for nonconsolidated ventures and investments, we include our share of the operating profit related to these ventures in operating profit of our business segments as the operating activities of equity method investees are closely aligned with the operations of our business segments.
+United Launch Alliance (ULA), results of which are included in our Space Systems business segment, is our primary equity method investee.
+Operating profit of our business segments excludes the FAS/CAS pension adjustment described below; expense for stock-based compensation; the effects of items not considered part of management's evaluation of segment operating performance, such as charges related to significant severance actions and certain asset impairments; gains or losses from significant divestitures; the effects of certain legal settlements; corporate costs not allocated to our business segments; and other miscellaneous corporate activities.
+These items are included in the reconciling item "Unallocated items" between operating profit from our business segments and our consolidated operating profit.
 See "Note 10 - Other" (under the caption "Changes in Estimates") for a discussion related to certain factors that may impact the comparability of net sales and operating profit of our business segments.